From big international companies like PayPal to small business owners, many people have discovered the benefits of email marketing.

 Whether you want to draw in new customers or keep your current clients coming back, creating a mailing list can help.
 In fact, it is an incredibly effective form of marketing.
 Email is used by almost half of the world’s population, according to Radicati’s 2016 Email Statistics report – almost 3 billion people.
 You could be drumming up business simply and effectively by setting up an email marketing campaign.

 It can be difficult to know where to start, however, if you’ve never used one before – there are so many different services to choose from.
 How do you choose the best email marketing service?
-If you’re going to invest money into marketing for your business, you want to know that it will be worth it – so we’ve compiled a list of six of the leading email marketing platforms.
+If you’re going to invest money into digital marketing for your business, you want to know that it will be worth it – so we’ve compiled a list of six of the leading email marketing platform.

 We’ll take a look at their pros and cons, and their key features, before deciding which one is the best email marketing service for you.